caltechlibrary/dataset/docs/dataset/index.md

     -o, -output               output file name
     -p, -pretty               pretty print output
     -quiet                    suppress error messages
-    -sample                   set the sample size
-    -use-header-row           use the header row as attribute names in the JSON document -uuid                     generate a UUID for a new JSON document name -v, -version              display version
+    -sample                   set the sample size when listing keys -use-header-row           use the header row as attribute names in the JSON document -uuid                     generate a UUID for a new JSON document name -v, -version              display version